Miserlou/Zappa/README.md

     $ zappa rollback production -n 3

+#### Undeploy

+If you need to remove the API Gateway and Lambda function that you have previously published, you can simply:

+    $ zappa undeploy production

+You will be asked for confirmation before it executes.

 #### Tailing Logs

 You can watch the logs of a deployment by calling the "tail" management command.